JulienBez/TitleFetcher/README.md

 ## PaperFinder

 This script allows us to fetch scientific article titles from the [OpenAlex](https://openalex.org/) website.
 We use [OpenAlex' API](https://docs.openalex.org/how-to-use-the-api/api-overview) in order to do so.
-To use it, go to **PaperFinder** folder and use the following command :
+To use it, go to **PaperFinder** folder and use the following command:

 ```
 python paperMain.py